-Have you ever noticed that some new cars seem to lose their glossy paint in just a few weeks?
-Yet some keep their shine for years.
+Have you ever noticed that some new cars seem to lose their shine in just a few weeks?
+Yet some keep their it for years.
 You probably think the owners of these shiny cars spend hours every weekend with their polishing machine and expensive wax.

-The truth is there are a number of things that you can easily avoid that will prolong the life of that deep new car shine.
+The truth is there are a number of things that you can easily do (or not do) to protect your new car shine.

 Of course avoiding these mistakes will also help keep the value of your car up and will actually save you money in the long term.

 1. Don’t take it to an automatic car wash